ShashankDatt08/Jpaint/README.md

 - Redo:
      The last Removed or moved will be restored back when the redo button is used.

+#Sprint 3
+ Copy:
+  Adds selected shapes to the “clipboard”
+ Paste:
+  Pastes the copied shape with (200,70) so that it will be visible and wont overlap with original shape.
+ Delete:
+  Deletes the selected shape with undo and redo implemented for this functionality.

+Design Pattern:
+  Observer Patter : Shaper is implementing Observer pattern Abstract factory Pattern: IShape is implementing Abstract factory pattern Stratergy Pattern: IShapeShading type class implements Stratergy pattern Command Pattern

 Github Repo Link:
 https://github.com/ShashankDatt08/privatejpaint